xsupremeyx/odin-rockpaperscissor/README.md

 # odin-rockpaperscissor

-This is a commandline rock paper scissor game! press ctrl + shift + c and switch to console in order to play the game on windows!
+This is a commandline rock paper scissor game!

+Press the buttons for your choice and read the round info, score and game info for scoreboard!